Home Music Tech House Facebook will continue waiving commission on live streams until 2023

 Facebook will continue waiving commission on live streams until 2023

-Home Uncategorized Facebook will continue waiving commission on live streams until 2023
+Home Music Tech House Facebook will continue waiving commission on live streams until 2023

 Ever since Facebook started allowing the sale of tickets to live streams and events in 2020, the social media platform has not been charging any commission on such income, and they were expected to keep that up until August 2021.
 But in a recent announcement, Mark Zuckerberg has revealed that they have no plans of introducing any commissions until 2023, which arrives as a noble gesture of support towards the live events industry that hasn’t exactly been flooded with revenue since the onset of the covid pandemic.
 Facebook pages can currently sell tickets to live-streamed events on Facebook Watch as well as other platforms.